philou/philou.github.com/source/_posts/2011-12-14-how-to-test-a-class-using-an-implementation-h.markdown

 posterous_slug: how-to-test-a-class-using-an-implementation-h
 comments: true
 ---
-<p>Suppose you have some duplicated code in the Foo &amp; Bar classes.
-You managed to extracted this code in an helper class.
-Fine, the helper class can now be tested on its own, but how do I get rid of duplication in FooTest and BarTest ?<p />I though of injecting a mock on the helper class in Foo &amp; Bar when testing, to make sure the helper instance is correctly used, but sometimes, it just feel as if testing an implementation ...<p />Here is what we eventually did at work : create an abstract base class to test the api of the helper class.
-Implement this abstract class once to test the helper class itself, and then implement it once each time it is reused.<p />Here is an exemple with a ListBuilder helper class that wraps a list and returns a copy of it each time it is asked for.<p />
+Suppose you have some duplicated code in the Foo & Bar classes.
+You managed to extracted this code in a helper class.
+Fine, the helper class can now be tested on its own, but how do I get rid of duplication in FooTest and BarTest ?

+I though of injecting a mock on the helper class in Foo & Bar when testing, to make sure the helper instance is correctly used, but sometimes, it just feel as if testing an implementation ...

+Here is what we eventually did at work : create an abstract base class to test the api of the helper class.
+Implement this abstract class once to test the helper class itself, and then implement it once each time it is reused.

+Here is an exemple with a ListBuilder helper class that wraps a list and returns a copy of it each time it is asked for.

 ```c#
 public class ListBuilder<T>
 {